awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-appconfig-configurationprofile.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Type`  <a name="cfn-appconfig-configurationprofile-type"></a>
-The type of configurations that the configuration profile contains\.
-A configuration can be a feature flag used for enabling or disabling new features or a freeform configuration used to introduce changes to your application\.
+The type of configurations contained in the profile\.
+AWS AppConfig supports `feature flags` and `freeform` configurations\.
+We recommend you create feature flag configurations to enable or disable new features and freeform configurations to distribute configurations to an application\.
+When calling this API, enter one of the following values for `Type`:
+ `AWS.AppConfig.FeatureFlags`
+ `AWS.Freeform`
 *Required*: No
 *Type*: String
 *Pattern*: `^[a-zA-Z\.]+`